Abbeydauda20/register_application/README.md

 3 ) Now we can view the pods created in the ArgoCD namespace.
     $ kubectl get pods -n argocd

-4 ) To interact with the API Server we need to deploy the CLI:
+4 ) To interact with the API Server we need to deploy the ArgoCD CLI:
     $ curl --silent --location -o /usr/local/bin/argocd https://github.com/argoproj/argo-cd/releases/download/v2.4.7/argocd-linux-amd64
     $ chmod +x /usr/local/bin/argocd

-5 ) Expose argocd-server
+5 ) Expose argocd-server to the external world by creating the LoadBalancer
     $ kubectl patch svc argocd-server -n argocd -p '{"spec": {"type": "LoadBalancer"}}'

 6 ) Wait about 2 minutes for the LoadBalancer creation
     $ kubectl get svc -n argocd

-7 ) Get pasword and decode it.
+7 ) Get pasword of the ArgoCD and decode it to base64.
     $ kubectl get secret argocd-initial-admin-secret -n argocd -o yaml
     $ echo WXVpLUg2LWxoWjRkSHFmSA== | base64 --decode
+    login to ArgoCD on the UI with the LB url and update the password

-## Add EKS Cluster to ArgoCD
+## Add EKS Cluster to ArgoCD ie configure ArgoCD with the EKS Cluster
 9 ) login to ArgoCD from CLI
     $ argocd login a2255bb2bb33f438d9addf8840d294c5-785887595.ap-south-1.elb.amazonaws.com --username admin

 10 )
      $ argocd cluster list

-11 ) Below command will show the EKS cluster
+11 ) Below command will show the EKS cluster, this will produce details of the EKS cluster to add to the ArgoCD settings
      $ kubectl config get-contexts

 12 ) Add above EKS cluster to ArgoCD with below command
-     $ argocd cluster add i-08b9d0ff0409f48e7@virtualtechbox-cluster.ap-south-1.eksctl.io --name virtualtechbox-eks-cluster
+     $ argocd cluster add i-08b9d0ff0409f48e7@virtualtechbox-cluster.ap-south-1.eksctl.io --name virtualtechbox-eks-cluster run argocd cluster list to display the new EKS default argocd cluster plus the EKS cluster just added

+     13) COnfigure ArgoCD to deploy pods on EKS and configure manifest file to connect with the ArgoCD cluster go to the settings on the ArgoCD UI or Dashboard and do the necessary configuration with the manifest repo on Github Deploy the application on the git manifest repo on ArgoCD by clicking on the NewApp link on ArgoCD Dashboard To Automate the Deployment go to the Jenkins and Create a CD job and pass all the necessary manifest repo details to Jenkins
+     N.B: Add one more stage to your Jenkins file which is to trigger CD pipeline

 13 ) $ kubectl get svc
 ============================================================= Cleanup =============================================================